erydactyl/abootpal/README.md

 ### Setting up the repository

-Clone the repo to wherever you like, and run it with `npm start`.
+Clone the repo, and enter into the folder created.
+The first time you run this, you will need to run `npm install` to set up all the packages required for the game.
+Following this, the game server is launched by running `npm start`.